 What is SUNY?

-See our measured outcomes in the SUNY Report Card.
+See our measured outcomes in SUNY Excels.

 SUNY was created out of a commitment to opportunity and access, and designed to meet diverse needs across a vast geographic landscape.
 We reflect both the land grant mission reborn and a reputation for embracing new thinking and brighter ideals.
 Our faculty and students are constantly seeking, generating, analyzing, and sending knowledge back into the world through informed citizens, revitalized communities, and experts who transform entire sectors.